Kurtzmusch/whale-watcher/README.md

 all stablecoins are always treated as one

 ##### installation\setup
-the scripts assume the database files exist on a ~/dbs/ directory, so one must create these.
-the scripts assume the cache files exist on a ~/dbs/ directory
-the scripts assume a file called whale-alert-api-key exists on the home directory, so its necessary to obtain one key
-the scripts assume a file called colors.json exists on the home folder
+before running any script it's necessary to run `ww-reset-db` in order to create a new /dbs folder with some necessary files the scripts assume a file called whale-alert-api-key exists on the directory of execution, so its necessary to obtain one key and put it on the file the scripts assume a file called colors.json exists on the directory of execution

-these files are provided in this repo, so just place them in the home folder

-for each ticker you wish to track you need to create 2 db files: `crypto-ohlc-<ticker-name>.db.json`, `crypto-txs-<ticker-name>.db.json` and they must be pre filled with data, you can use the dbs file provided as a template